TeamJeeves/Jeeves-Bot-Documentation/docs/commands/warcraft/character.md

 ![Characters View Example](../../img/characters-view.PNG "characters-view!")

+## Update

+The Update command allows you to queue your characters for update from the cache.
+For example if Raider.io shows an upgraded score but you have been unable to acquire a role related to the new score even when doing `/roles update`, a `/characters update` should rectify that.
+If the server or yourself has Jeeves Premium, this command is rather unnecessary.

 ## Hide and Unhide

 The Hide and Unhide sub commands allow you to determine which characters other people can see as belonging to you.